Mapjotr/fuhrpark_app/README.md

 Things to do:

-* Design of starting page
 * Add image slider for car pictures
 * get Vollkasko/Teilkasko right
-* Add permanent link to car details (round image)
 * delete single pdf billings
-* Make more years available in date picker!
 * update .gitignore

 Things you may want to cover: